Save Your Blushes: The FAQ's On STDs

 There are a lot of myths surrounding STDs...like you can catch them off toilet seats or you can't catch them through kissing or just fooling around.
 Both are wrong.
 For the sake of your health, read on for some truths about STDs.

 Sharing More Than Just Love

 STDs can be spread through any type of sex - vaginal, oral, or anal.
 Some can be spread through any contact with the penis, mouth, vagina or anus - this includes kissing and genital touching.
 Certain STDs, for example HIV and hepatitis B, can also be spread through sharing needles or through contact with blood.
-Even Zika - although not technically an STD - can be spread through semen.
+Even some viruses such as Zika - although not technically an STD - can be spread through semen.